addtheletters/space/README.md

 Umm...
 It's not really even a game yet so I'll hold off on version numbers for now...
 Anyways...

+Entity update now needs delta and all other entities in the area
+Todo: Make update actually use delta

 Current EntityTest functionality:
 -Draws a feild of stars, as entities with PointRenderComponents -Draws a few wanderers, moving in one random direction